B. Ahmed Hajee Mohiudeen: Early life

 Mohiudeen was born on 18 June 1933 to B. Mohiudeen Haji and Mariamma in a business family in Mangalore, Karnataka, India.
-His father was a prominent name in the shipping business.
+His father was a prominent name in the maritime business.
 Mohiudeen graduated in commerce in 1954 and began his career soon after, as a small-scale industrialist in an undistinguished village called Thumbay in South Karnataka.
 He founded the B A Group, in 1957.

 Career

-Mohiudeen was the Chairman of the B A Group, which he had founded in 1957.
-Today, B A Group has a standing of over five decades in the wood industry and is a well-diversified conglomerate.
-From a fledgling company in the 1960s, B A Group is now on the threshold of rapid expansion into such areas as urban housing, education, real estate, healthcare and exports & imports.
+Mohiudeen was the chairman of the B A Group, which he founded in 1957.
+The company initially operated in the wood industry and later expanded into sectors including real estate, housing, education, healthcare, and international trade.

 B A Industrial Training and Technical Centre is sponsored and managed by Mohiudeen Educational Trust, of which Mohiudeen was the chairman.
 The Trust also runs a Kannada and English Medium School, a Pre-University College a Nursery School, a Medium Primary School and Darul Uloom Mohiudeen Arabic College.
 There are more than 1,500 students in these institutions.